Nah-Shon Burrell: Absolute Championship Berkut

 Burrell was scheduled to make his promotional debut at ACB 72.
-However, the bout was rescheduled to ACB 75 on November 25, 2017, due to unknown reasons.
+However, the bout was rescheduled to ACB 75 on November 25, 2017, for unknown reasons.
 In turn, Isaev's entry to Germany was denied and the bout was cancelled.
 Eventually, Burrell faced Beslan Isaev on December 23, 2017, at ACB 77.
 He lost the fight by majority decision.

 Burrell faced Albert Tumenov on December 23, 2017, at ACB 80.
 He lost the fight by unanimous decision.

 In his third fight in ACB, Burrell headlined ACB 84 against Arbi Agujev on April 7, 2018.
 He lost the fight via unanimous decision.

 Return to regional circuit

 After the three-fight stint in ACB, Burrell faced Ron Stallings at CES MMA 52 on August 17, 2018.
 He lost the fight via unanimous decision.

 Burrell was expected to face Gabriel Checco at Final Fight Championship 38 on June 20, 2019.
-However, the bout was cancelled due to unknown reasons.
+However, the bout was cancelled for unknown reasons.

 Burrell was then scheduled to face Danny Davis Jr. at CFFC 85 on September 18, 2020.
-However, the bout was scrapped due to unknown reasons and Burrell faced Ryot Waller at CFFC 84 on September 17, 2020.
+However, the bout was scrapped for unknown reasons and Burrell faced Ryot Waller at CFFC 84 on September 17, 2020.
 He won the fight via second-round submission.

 Burrell next faced Moses Murrietta at CFFC 90 on December 17, 2020.
 He won the fight via first-round knockout.

 Burrell faced Khetag Pliev at CFFC 99 on August 14, 2021.
 He won the fight via third-round knockout.

 Burrell faced Kyle Stewart at CFFC 102 on October 30, 2021.
 He won the fight via unanimous decision.

 Burrell faced Ikram Aliskerov at Eagle FC 46 on March 11, 2022.
 At weigh ins, Aliskerov missed weight for his bout.
 Aliskerov weighed in at 186.2 pounds, 0.2 pounds over the middleweight non-title limit.
 The bout proceeded at catchweight and he was fined a percentage of his purse, which went to Burrell.
 He lost the bout via unanimous decision.